jeromegn/poutine/README.md

     scope.next each

-### Assigning After Loading

-If a model defines a method called `assign`, that method is called after the model instance is created to set its properties from the loaded object.
-Otherwise, all defined fields are set.

-If the model defines a method called `onLoad`, that method is called after the properties are set.
+### Model Finders

+You can use `find` and `where` directly with a model class, for example:

+    me = User.where(name: "Assaf")
+    me.one (error, user)->
+      console.log "Loaded #{user.name}"
+    User.find post.author_id, (error, user)->
+      console.log "Loaded #{user.name}"

+You can also use any of the connection/collection finder methods with models, just pass a model class (constructor function) instead of collection name.
 For example:

-    class TitleOnly extends Post
-      assign: (values)->
-        # Set title and load author, no other fields.
-        @title = values.title
-        @author = Author.find(values.author_id)
+    connect().find User, name: "Assaf", (error, user)->
+      console.log "Loaded #{user.name}"

+You can use either `Model.finder` or `find(Model)`, they both map to the same behavior.
+The main difference is, your code may be easier to read if you use the `Model.finder` pattern, and you'll probably prefer to use it often.

+On the other hand, `Model.finder` may use a different TCP connection for each request.
+If you need to use the same TCP connection (see `begin` and `end`), then you have to go through the connection/collection objects.

+### afterLoad

+If the model defines a method called `afterLoad`, that method is called after the properties are set.

+For example:

     class Post extends Model
+      field "author_id"
-      onLoad: ->
+      afterLoad: ->
         # All fields set, load associated object.
         @author = Author.find(@author_id)